 The Westmoreland Service Corps (WSC) offers five young adults an opportunity for year-long meaningful service, simple living and spiritual growth in intentional community.
-WSC members tackle challenging societal issues through work in health care, social services, social justice, legal aid and immigrant rights agencies in eleven-month placements in the Washington, DC area.
+WSC fellows tackle challenging societal issues through work in health care, social services, social justice, legal aid and immigrant rights agencies in eleven-month placements in the Washington, DC area.
 A dedicated community counselor encourages and supports individual spiritual growth and exploration of values.

 Commuting allowance, health insurance and $650 personal monthly stipend for food and personal expenses provided through agency placement.

 Housing, utilities provided by church for a modest monthly rent.

 Roundtrip travel to Washington, DC covered for candidate interviews with agency placements and WSC board members.

 One trip home financially supported during year of service.

 Annual and/or sick leave follows practice of agency where volunteer serves.

 Service length: 11 months (Aug.
 1 through June 30)